headzoo/deskpro-sdk-react/docs/pages/tutorials/settings.md

 export default sdkConnect(PageSettings);
 ```

-The form uses the [this.props.storage.onSubmitApp](/pages/props/#storage) form handler. the handler writes the form values to app storage using the form `name` prop as the storage key when the form is submitted, and then calls the `this.handleSubmit` function.
-That function changes to the index page.
+The form uses the [this.props.storage.onSubmitApp](/pages/props/#storage) form handler, which writes the form values to app storage using the form `name` prop as the storage key.
+It then calls the `this.handleSubmit` function which changes to the index page.

 ### Step 4.
 Create the index page
 Create a new source code file and save it at _src/main/javascript/PageIndex.jsx_.
 This page will display the values entered on the settings page.